 Bolivia is diverse in every sense.
-Expats relocating to this landlocked country will find that Bolivian culture draws strongly from its deep multi-ethnic indigenous roots, centuries of Spanish occupation and the influence of its five neighbouring countries.
+Expats relocating to this landlocked country will discover that Bolivian culture draws strongly from its multi-ethnic indigenous roots, centuries of Spanish occupation and the influence of its five neighbouring countries.
 Landscapes are varied and range from the soaring peaks of the Cordillera Real to the stunning salt flats of Uyuni and the tropical rainforest environment of the Amazon Basin.

 For expats moving with children, private and international schools are likely to be the preferred choice for education.
 Public schooling in Bolivia is of poor quality and schools are not well maintained.
 Fortunately, expats are likely to find an international school for their children to continue with a familiar curriculum be it American, British, French or German.